 We’ve looked at the pros and cons, costs and variables, of wood chippers versus buying loads of mulch.
 We cover free sources for mulch, a mulch calculator and more here, including what to beware of, especially when importing mulch loads from elsewhere.

 There are many differing opinions on which mulch constitutes the best kind of mulching, how much to use, and whether to use it.
 We tend to favor using natural mulch of wood chips and leaves because we have a lot of both where we live in the woods.

-We have a tree trimmer whom we call on when we need a tree trimmed or cut down.
+We have a professional tree trimmer we call on for trimming, limbing and felling trees.
 We’re able to we get free mulch from him whenever we need it.
 But even if you don’t have a relationship yet with a tree trimmer, you can call your nearest local company and just ask them.

 The best tree trimmers will be glad to drop a load of chips for you for free.
 You see, they trim trees all day, most every day, which means that they typically have loads of wood chips that need to be dumped at least several times a week.
 That’s a lot of wood chips, and many people with ornamental gardens don’t want the “organic mulch mix”… they prefer the pretty stuff.

 Call your local tree trimmer for free mulch in exchange for a place to dump their load.

 Can’t Find Tree Trimmers for Free Mulch?

 Wherever there are trees there are tree trimmers.
 But if you can’t find a local guy to deliver for free, or maybe you don’t need a full truckload, you can consider making your own.

 If you have mostly lawn with some plant beds, then you don’t need as much as a full garden and lots of landscaped areas.
 You could make your own by cleaning up your yard of limbs, leaves and debris and turning it to mulch.